Here are 15 ways to immerse yourself in theatre, dance, opera, art, literature and more – and you don’t even need to leave your home!

 11. Smithsonian National Museum of Natural History, US

-Although the Washington, DC museum is closed at the moment, its collections are available to view 24/7, so people all over the world can explore artefacts and curiosities that are housed in the huge space.
+Although the Washington, DC museum is closed at the moment, its collections are available to view 24/7, so people all over the world can explore artefacts and novelties that are housed in the huge space.
 Browse exhibits, which include African Voices, the Bone Hall and David H Koch’s Hall of Human Origins.

 12. The Louvre, Paris